 Q: Name something you would like people to reflect on during Black History Month?

 “I would like people to reflect on the fact that "we have a collective heritage" whether we are black, white, brown, blue, or crimson.
 We have a shared humanity.

 Let's reflect on the COVID-19 pandemic ravaging the globe, but look at the very fact that during this pandemic, people of all colours have worked together in shared spaces, shared context, mutuality, reciprocity, and collective action.

-For more information about Black History Month at Loughborough University, visit the website.
+For more information about the University’s Black History Month events programme, visit the website.